-The School will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
-Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to 7 years following departure from the School.
+The school will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
+Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to 7 years following departure from the school.
 However, incident reports and safeguarding files will need to be kept much longer, in accordance with specific legal requirements.

-If you have any specific queries about how this Notice is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Bursar.
-However, please bear in mind that the School will often have lawful and necessary reasons to hold on to some personal data even following such a request.
+If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Bursar on enquiries@gayhurstschool.co.uk However, please bear in mind that the school will often have lawful and necessary reasons to hold on to some personal data even following such request.